Key EU countries agree on sea migrant redistribution scheme | DW | 23.09.2019

 Interior ministers from Germany, France, Italy and Malta have reached agreement on a redistribution mechanism for migrants rescued in the Mediterranean, German Interior Minister Horst Seehofer said on Monday.

-"We have come up with regulations for a temporary emergency mechanism ... that will help Italy and Malta," Seehofer said after a meeting in the Maltese capital, Valletta.
+"We have come up with regulations for a temporary emergency mechanism ... that will help Italy and Malta," Seehofer said after a meeting in the Maltese town of Vittoriosa.

 The meeting in Malta reflected the country's position as a frequent destination for migrants bound for Europe